 Life's a Beach

-A beach holiday in Son Bou offers a fantastic three kilometre stretch of sandy shores.
+A beach holiday in Son Bou offers just under 2 miles of sandy shores.
 With soft golden sands that gently shelve into beautiful blue waters, providing a safe environment for kids to paddle in.
 There is also a wide range of water-sport activities available at the beach such as windsurfing, jet-skiing, diving and snorkelling.
 For those visitors who want a more relaxing affair, why not hire a pedalo and take it easy?
 There is a fantastic selection of beachfront bars providing refreshments throughout the day, so sit back and soak up the sunshine.
 Work on your tan, catch some waves or just watch the world go by as you sip a cold drink on Son Bou Beach.

 Couples looking for a unique night out should head to the south coast of the island.
 Cova d'en Xoroi isn't just a great venue for its views, but the nightclub is the perfect evening out for drinks and dancing.
 The nightclub is located in a cave, which offers visitors a unique way to party on holiday.
 For couples that want some culture during the day or are in need of burning off a hangover, Talati de Dalt is a site teeming with history.
 The structure is from one of the most important settlements in prehistoric time on the island.
 Once tourists have recovered and taken in some of the island's ancient sites, why not rent a kayak or paddleboard?
 Paddle around the shore of Son Bou with a loved one as the sun sets.
 Finish it off with a drink at a beach bar or a dinner of tapas, both equally romantic in the pale sunlight.